-One requirement for delisting is a minimum of 30 breeding pairs of wolves be maintained with an equitable and uniform distribution among the states of Wyoming, Idaho, and Montana.
-As of December 2002, there were 22 documented wolf packs residing predominantly in Wyoming.
-Fourteen of these packs (including 12 breeding pairs) were present in YNP.
-As of December 2002, eight packs (including 6 breeding pairs) were present outside YNP and GTNP.
+One requirement for delisting is a minimum of 30 breeding pairs and 300 wolves be maintained with an equitable and uniform distribution among the states of Wyoming, Idaho, and Montana.
+As of December 2006, there were 37e documented wolf packs residing predominantly in Wyoming.
+Fourteen of these packs (including 10 breeding pairs) were present in YNP.
+As of December 2006, twentythree packs (including 15 breeding pairs) were present outside YNP and GTNP (Service et.al.
+2007).
 Packs outside YNP include the Teton, Gros Ventre, Washakie, Sunlight Basin, Absaroka, Beartooth, Greybull River, and Green River packs.
 Current numbers of packs within the Yellowstone population clearly indicate that this population has exceeded the criteria for delisting.
 It is clearly in the State's best interest for wolves to be delisted in a timely manner.
 The Department is the appropriate agency to assume management responsibility for wolves outside the National Parks and Parkway once delisting has occurred, and it is a role the Department wishes to assume.

 Wolves are of national interest, and the national public, not just the license-buying public of Wyoming, should share in the funding of wolf management.
 Supplemental funding will be sought through special federal or State appropriations, public/private foundations, and other sources.
 The success of any management program depends, at some level, upon successful coordination with other agencies and the public.
 A wolf management program for the State of Wyoming should be sufficiently similar to management programs for the states of Idaho and Montana, to facilitate adequate management of the entire Greater Yellowstone wolf population.
 Although the dual status classification and the management actions it entails are unique to Wyoming, this plan will allow Wyoming, in conjunction with Idaho and Montana to effectively manage a recovered Greater Yellowstone wolf population.
-Idaho has finalized its wolf management plan and is in the process of creating a refined population management document.
-Montana has just completed public scoping on their final draft plan, which should be finalized by September 2003.
+Both Idaho and Montana have finalized their wolf management plans and the Service has approved them as adequate regualtroy mechanisms for wolf conservation in htose states.
 Appendix 1 illustrates the similarities and differences among the three state management plans.

-WOLF LIFE HISTORY
+WOLF LIFE HISTORY1

 Physical Characteristics: The wolf is the largest member of the dog family Canidae.
-Pelt color can be highly variable ranging from white to black, with grizzled gray or black being most common in the northern Rocky Mountains.
+Pelt color can be highly variable ranging from white to black, with grizzled gray or black being most common in the northern Rocky Mountains (Gipson et al. 2002).
 Weight typically ranges from 80 - 90 pounds (36 - 41 kg) for females and 90 - 110 pounds (41 - 50 kg) for males.
 Height averages 26 - 32 inches (65 - 80 cm) at the shoulder, and length typically measures 4.5 - 6.5 feet (1.4 - 2.0 m) from nose to tail tip.
 Approximate track size is 4 inches wide by 5 inches long (9.5 x 12.1 cm), and can be difficult to differentiate from tracks of large domestic dogs.